thewatermethod/dont-dream/content/adventures/party-at-the-witch-house.md

 ## Magical Item

-The investigator who finds the most clues is rewarded: A tarot deck, a battered old Rider-Waite.
+The investigator who finds the most clues is rewarded:

+A tarot deck, a battered old Rider-Waite.

+The major arcana have been removed

 Once per session, if you don't like a roll you've just made, you can draw a tarot card from the deck.
 Roll a d10.

 | Roll | Result       | Effect                                                                                         |
 | ---- | ------------ | ---------------------------------------------------------------------------------------------- |